dji-sdk/Mobile-UXSDK-iOS/README.md

-# DJI UILibrary for iOS
+# DJI UX SDK for iOS

 ## What Is This?

-The UILibrary is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).
+The UX SDK is a suite of product agnostic UI objects that fast tracks the development of iOS applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).

 ## Get Started Immediately

-### UILibrary Installation with CocoaPods
+### UX SDK Installation with CocoaPods

-Since this project has been integrated with [DJI iOS UILibrary CocoaPods](https://cocoapods.org/pods/DJI-UILibrary-iOS) now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading this project:
+Since this project has been integrated with [DJI iOS UX SDK CocoaPods](https://cocoapods.org/pods/DJI-UXSDK-iOS) now, please check the following steps to install **DJISDK.framework** using CocoaPods after you downloading this project:

 **1.** Install CocoaPods